 Considering walking and cycling

 - Considering how you can provide storage and changing facilities to encourage employees to walk or cycle all or part of their journey.
 Your employees can take a non-folding bicycle on parts of our network during certain times.

 - Promoting your cycle-to-work scheme if you have one, and consider signing up to one if you don't

 - Encouraging walking part of the journey by getting off a few stops early at less busy stations

 We have developed an Active travel toolkit providing practical tools and advice to confidently encourage and enable your workforce to choose active travel options (including walking, jogging and cycling) to and from their place of work.

+We have also created guidance on cycle parking for businesses.
 This guidance is aimed at businesses looking for advice on how to provide cycle parking as a way of encouraging employees, visitors and customers to cycle to their premises.